kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will also be a panelist and mentor for [Try AI](https://sites.google.com/g.harvard.edu/tryai/home?authuser=0) during the AAAI conference, which is half a day of mentorship for young women to encourage them to study STEM and AI/ML [ Jan ]
 - I received funding to attend ICERM's "Variable Precision in Mathematical and Scientific Computing" at Brown University from May 6th through the 8th [ Jan ]
 - I'm a reviewer for the Tapia Conference Workshops and Panels [ Feb ]
+- I'm a reviewer for the ICLR 2020 PML4DC Workshop [ Feb ]

 ## 2019